 How to make a Salted Caramel Mocha Latte:

 - Stir together milk, caramel topping, hot chocolate mix, and sea salt in a small saucepan.

 - Heat until very warm.
 Do not let the milk come to a boil.

 - Froth or blend the mixture until it is foamy.
 Pour into a cup.

 - Slowly pour hot coffee into one side of the mug.

 - Top with Cool Whip or Homemade Whipped Cream.

 - Drizzle with caramel and sprinkle with sea salt and sugar.

 How to froth milk for a latte:

-To froth the warm milk mixture, you can use an aerolatte or a blender.
+To froth the warm milk mixture, you can use a hand held aerolatte, a blender, or a milk frother.
 The blender mades frothing so easy.
 Even fat free milk can get a good froth going on that way.